dkutny/nano/README.md

 which can be used to display specific interactions.
 - `<Plan id=0><0>Use tool map_search to...</Plan>`: A plan is a list of steps which the NanoEngineer will execute to answer the user's question.
 The plan may change dynamically, if the plan is not successful (e.g. the tool fails to execute) or if the user asks for a different answer.
-- `<Execute plan=0 step=0>{"execute_tool": "map_search", "params": {"query": "London"}}`: The execute tag is used to indicate that a tool should be executed.
+- `<Execute plan=0 step=0>{"execute_tool": "map_search", "params": {"query": "London"}}</Execute>`: The execute tag is used to indicate that a tool should be executed.
 The parameters are provided as a JSON object.
 Plan and step are used to indicate which step of the plan is being executed.
 - `<Ask plan=0 step=0>Please provide a query</Ask>`: An ask is a question to the user.
 - `<Answer plan=0>The weather in London is 10 degrees Celsius</Answer>`: An answer is a response to the user.
 - `<Widget plan=0 name="map">{"url": "https://www.google.com/maps/place/London"}</Widget>`: A widget is a JSON object, which can be used to display information by a frontend, i.e. the streamlit map widget.